ASalad42/ansible/README.md

   roles:
     - ../roles/controller
 ````
-- When Ansible encounters the role ../roles/controller, it looks inside the controller role directory for a default task file in the tasks folder.
+- When Ansible encounters the role ../roles/controller, it looks inside the controller role directory for a default task file in the task folder.
 By default, this task file is named main.yml.
 If found, Ansible automatically executes the tasks defined inside this main.yml file.
 - So when role is defined ../roles/controller - Ansible will look inside ../roles/controller/task/main.yml
 - `-t controller` - Execute the tasks tagged with controller, meaning only the controller role-related tasks will be run.
 - ansible-playbook -i ansible/inventories/hosts.yml -u TheUserToExecuteWith ansible/playbooks/monitoring.yml -t target --ask-vault-pass